Who Am I?

 To this day I love creating a lovely vision on a budget.
 It is not how much you spend but what you spend it on that determines whether you have pulled a great look together.
 Highlight your positive features and convey your special message by developing a personal wardrobe.

 Marilyn’s, the store, is the culmination of my childhood lessons.
 It allows me to continue the dressing game I have played all my life and share my knowledge.
-It is a 3000 square foot space filled with my hand selected clothing and accessories designed and usually made in Canada.
+It is a boutique space that is filled with my hand selected clothing and accessories designed and usually made in Canada.
+It has been described as magical in that clients enter and then leave rejuvenated, looking thinner and taller and feeling confident in their new look.
 Visit the website for more details.

 As an outgrowth of my activities as Marilyn Wetston, the Wardrobe Doctor, I now have expanded my interests to include the following: